 A couple months ago, I ended up upgrading to a 28” 4k monitor and that changed everything. i3 no longer made sense, different programs were of different font sizes, and things were just plain weird with so many pixels.
 I wanted to find something like Mac’s retina scaling and interface, but something that allowed me to have complete control using the keyboard — no mouse at all.

 I went back to Googling about the current state of desktop environments, how they had progressed, and how linux was preparing for 4k.

 I remember whenever Ubuntu started the switch to Unity and it caused an uproar.
 It was slow, buggy, and people just wanted Gnome 2.
 It has, however, matured into a much better DE.
 It is in fact, the only one I have found to be a pleasure to use on a 4k monitor.
 It provides proper scaling that can be acutely adjusted, and with the tweak tools you can customize pretty much everything.

 Additionally, the keyboard shortcuts seem very well thoughtful.
 They do not interfere with Emacs, zsh, Chrome, etc. and are really easy to remember.
 There is also a nice quick help menu if you hold down your super key.

 So, as people continue getting more and more screens with more density, give Unity another chance!
 Hopefully, they just strip the Amazon integrations now…

 Written by Joseph Furlott who lives and works in Brooklyn, New York.
 I am a software engineer that specializes in designing and building web applications using React.
-I am currently interested in Typescript and porting as much code as I can into react hooks.
-I use emacs.
+I work at Datadog as a software engineer.